babelfish-for-postgresql/babelfish_project_website/_faq/index.md

 # Babelfish: Frequently asked questions

-This page contains some of the most frequently asked question related to Babelfish- and Microsoft SQL Server server- compatibility.
+This page contains some of the most frequently asked question related to Babelfish- and Microsoft SQL Server- compatibility.

 ## Can we use Babelfish for free?